MateuszBugala/ProductionManager/README.md

 - sales either accepts it or requires corrections
 - finally sales accepts the quotation
 - approved items are blocked for editing, stored in DB and visible for other sales for reference
+- there is a

 Future development:
-- timestamp of each change in status of a quotation – it may work as KPI for sales or production
 - data validation
 - search engine and filters for products
-- cloning of products/quotations which are block for editing
+- cloning of products/quotations which are blocked for editing
 - adding module for handling orders